mattisongjj/StoreBot/README.md

 5. Set `API_KEY` variable to the authentication token generated from step 4.

-4. Run the bot by running the command `python bot.py`
+4. Run the bot by running the command `python3 main.py`

 5. Open [Telegram](https://telegram.org/) and search for the bot.

 6. Start using the bot by starting it in a private chat or group chat!

+An instance of the bot hosted by me can be found using the Telegram username, `@automatedstore_bot`.
+Feel free to skip the steps above and use this bot for your own purposes!